claustres/mether/README.md

 In Physics, a molecule consists of a stable system composed of two or more atoms exhibing specific properties.
 In Mether, molecules adds a higher level of abstraction to atoms, which are containerized components.
 A molecule consists of one or more co-located atoms and can be typically seen as a microservice.

 In Physics, atoms interact, form molecules, and manifest further properties through interactions and force carriers or messenger particles of underlying fields.
-In Mether, application components interact through a serverless messaging system.
+In Mether, application components interact through a serverless messaging system supported by a field of computers.

 ## Underlying technologies